 May is Better Hearing and Speech Month.
-All month, organizations like E-Therapy are working to raise awareness about our students’ communication disorders and therapy treatments available during their time away from school due to Covid-19.
+All month, organizations like E-Therapy are working to raise awareness about our students’ communication disorders and virtual speech therapy treatments available during their time away from school due to Covid-19.

 1. Children are still entitled to a free and appropriate public education